NetSparkleUpdater/NetSparkle/README.md

   * `Ed25519Checker` is the class responsible for handling Ed25519 signatures. `DSAChecker` sticks around for verifying DSA signatures if they're still used.
 * Removed `AssemblyAccessor` class in lieu of `IAssemblyAccessor` implementors
 * The server file name for each app cast download is now checked before doing any downloads or showing available updates to the client.
 To disable this behavior and use the name in the app cast, set `SparkleUpdater.CheckServerFileName` to `false`.
+* **Breaking change**: `CheckForUpdatesQuietly` now shows no UI ever.
+It could show a UI before, which didn't make a lot of sense based on the function name.
+Make sure that if you use this function that you handle showing a UI yourself if necessary.
+(See the HandleEventsYourself sample if you want help.)
+You can always trigger the built-in `SparkleUpdater` by calling `_sparkle.ShowUpdateNeededUI(updateInfo.Updates)`.
 * **We now rely on Portable.BouncyCastle** (BouncyCastle.Crypto.dll) for the ed25519 implementation.
 This means there is another DLL to reference when you use NetSparkle!
 * **We now rely on System.Text.Json (netstandard2.0) OR Newtonsoft.Json (.NET Framework 4.5.2)** for the JSON items.
 This means there is another DLL to reference when you use NetSparkle, and it will change depending on if the `System.Text.Json` or `Newtonsoft.Json` item is used!